-At this juncture, with major industries across the globe waging war against the global pandemic to remain afloat amidst all the turmoil, one could easily assert that the airline industry has taken the biggest hit.
-Both passenger as well as cargo capacity has been on the decline ever since the pandemic spread across different countries.
-Many cargo carriers have been trying to be on top of the situation by deploying various strategies like aircraft conversions, more chartered flights etc.
+The airline industry has taken one of the biggest hits because of the COVID-19 pandemic.
+With passenger and cargo capacity on the decline, cargo carriers have been trying to be on top of the situation by deploying various strategies like aircraft conversions, and more chartered flights.

 Technology advancement in its latest lap of progress has presented before us, an able contender in the form of wearable devices.
 Wearable devices includes a gamut of devices that can be worn as a clothing / accessory, and have an amount of processing power, storage and logic.
 While some of these devices like the activity trackers have already made inroads into the consumer market, many are still in the conceptual and prototyping phase.